JaeyeopC/TUM_Entrance_Essay/README.md

 This repository contains an essay written for my application to the Technical University of Munich (TUM).

-The essay explores the question:
+**Topic**
-**“Explaining what learned models predict: In which cases can we trust machine learning models, and when is caution required?”**
+“Explaining what learned models predict: In which cases can we trust machine learning models, and when is caution required?”

+**Essay length:** limited to 1,000 words.

-It discusses the limitations of machine learning systems, including inherent data bias, competing definitions of fairness, and the challenges of building trustworthy AI.
-The essay also examines how explainability and accountability contribute to responsible and reliable machine learning.
+The essay examines the limitations of machine learning systems, focusing on inherent data bias, competing definitions of fairness, and the difficulty of achieving fully trustworthy AI.
+It discusses why bias-free data and universally fair models are practically unattainable, and how different fairness criteria can conflict depending on context.

+In addition, the essay explores the role of explainability in enabling humans to interpret model behavior, evaluate predictions, and identify hidden biases.
+It also highlights accountability and regulation as essential foundations for responsible deployment.
+Overall, the essay argues that trust in machine learning must be conditional, context-dependent, and supported by transparency and human oversight.